Digital

 and some form of TV connection.
 Since analog televisions are not

-displaying the higher resolution HDTV broadcasts, the set-top/receiver
+capable of displaying the higher resolution HDTV broadcasts, the

 Analog

-The 3 main formats used for analog TV differ in the number of
+TV Formats - The 3 main formats used for analog TV differ

-lines in each complete picture, the frame refresh rate, and in the
+number of lines in each complete picture, the frame refresh rate, and

-detailed encoding of the color (chrominance) and brightness (luminance)
+in the detailed encoding of the color (chrominance) and brightness

-luminance signals are separated.
-This ensures that an analog color TV
+signals are separated.
+This ensures that an analog color TV signal will

-signal will display satisfactorily on a monochrome receiver (which has
+display satisfactorily on a monochrome receiver (which has no

 NTSC: